sinavali/MT5-Python-SDK-Restfull/README.md

 This is a FastAPI-based RESTful service that acts as a bridge to MetaTrader 5 (MT5).
 It loads configuration from JSON files (`config.dev.json` or `config.live.json`), initializes a single MT5 connection (using the MetaTrader5 Python package), and exposes endpoints for managing orders and positions.
 The service uses a singleton MT5 manager for thread-safe operations.

 Key features:

-- Singleton MT5 connection for efficiency and safety.
+* Singleton MT5 connection for efficiency and safety.
-- Supports demo/live accounts via CLI flag (`--live`).
+* Supports demo/live accounts via CLI flag (`--live`).
-- Logging to daily rotated files in `./logs` and console.
+* Logging to daily rotated files in `./logs` and console.
-- Smart order types (e.g., "LIMIT" auto-resolves to BUY_LIMIT or SELL_LIMIT based on market prices).
+* Smart order types (e.g., "LIMIT" auto-resolves to BUY_LIMIT or SELL_LIMIT based on market prices).
-- Validation for distances (SL/TP min distances, pending order distances from market).
+* Validation for distances (SL/TP min distances, pending order distances from market).
-- Graceful shutdown on SIGINT/SIGTERM.
+* Graceful shutdown on SIGINT/SIGTERM.
+* Real-time WebSocket streaming closed-candle data (multi-timeframe).

 **Prerequisites**
 - Python 3.13.9 (or compatible).